gdarko/wp-vimeo-videos/readme.txt

 - Improved TinyMCE asset enqueuing, use native wp_enqueue_script/style functions.
 - Security improvements (sanitize & escape) throughout the codebase

-= Version 1.7.6 =
-- Various Security improvements
-- Plugin rename to "Video Uploads for Vimeo"

 = Version 1.7.3 =
-- Fixed user filter dropdown in Media > Vimeo
-- Fixed user admin url when clicking on the author in Media > Vimeo
-- Improved the TinyMCE upload modal styling
-- Updated sweetalert2 from version 8.17.1 to version 11.1.4 (latest)
-- Updated and resynced the .pot i18n template to add the new strings

-_PRO ONLY:_
 - Added enhanced LeardDash integration.
 Besides the Gutenberg & Classic editor integrations, it now integrates in "Video Progression" field in Topic/Lesson settings.
 - Added merge tags support for the GravityForms integration
 - Added support for Live Pro, Live Business, Live Premium, Producer plans
+- Fixed user filter dropdown in Media > Vimeo
 - Fixed Vimeo deletion.
 It failed to delete remote (vimeo.com) video when user deletes Video form the admin screens
+- Fixed user admin url when clicking on the author in Media > Vimeo
 - Fixed fatal error triggered when activating the plugin
+- Improved the TinyMCE upload modal styling
+- Updated sweetalert2 from version 8.17.1 to version 11.1.4 (latest)
+- Updated and resynced the .pot i18n template to add the new strings

 = Version 1.7.2 =
+- Added support for GravityForms 2.5
+- Added support for Live Premium plan
-* Fixed a lot of problems related to lowercase HTTPv2 headers for users that use HTTPv2
+- Fixed a problem related to the lowercase HTTPv2 headers for users that use HTTPv2 when using the legacy library
-* Improved 'Hide videos uploaded from different authors for non-admin use" option in the Gutenberg and TinyMCE blocks
+- Fixed 'Hide videos uploaded from different authors for non-admin use" option in the Gutenberg and TinyMCE blocks
-* Removed xdebug ini_set/get calls in the logger.
+- Removed xdebug ini_set/get calls in the logger.
 The directive to overload var_dump was removed in xdebug.
-* Updated the underlying PHP libraries to their latest versions
+- Updated the underlying PHP libraries to their latest versions

-_PRO ONLY:_
-* Improved GravityForms front-end processing
-* Improved logging in the front-end implementations
+- Improved logging in the front-end implementations

 = Version 1.7.1 =
-* Added additional check if local video is already created, if so, skip creation process in db->create_local_video().
+- Added additional check if local video is already created, if so, skip creation process in db->create_local_video()
-* Added dgv_before_create_api_video_params filter for filtering the API parameters before remote Video is created. <a target="_blank" href="https://github.com/gdarko/wp-vimeo-videos/issues/26#issuecomment-852452619">More info here</a>
+- Added dgv_before_create_api_video_params filter for filtering the API parameters before remote Video is created. <a target="_blank" href="https://github.com/gdarko/wp-vimeo-videos/issues/26#issuecomment-852452619">More info here</a>
-* Added dgv_before_create_local_video_params filter for filtering the parameters before local Video is created. <a target="_blank" href="https://github.com/gdarko/wp-vimeo-videos/issues/26#issuecomment-852452619">More info here</a>
+- Added dgv_before_create_local_video_params filter for filtering the parameters before local Video is created. <a target="_blank" href="https://github.com/gdarko/wp-vimeo-videos/issues/26#issuecomment-852452619">More info here</a>
-* Fixed author filter in tinymce / gutenberg upload modal when show videos of current author option is enabled.
-* Fixed a bug when editing a video title, it was not editing the local video title
+- Fixed a bug when editing a video title, it was not editing the local video title

-_PRO ONLY:_

-* Fixed GravityForms integration problem caused by third party plugins making the uploads to fail.
+- Fixed GravityForms integration problem caused by third party GravityForms plugins making the uploads to fail.

 = Version 1.7.0 =

-* Added size column in Vimeo videos admin table
+- Added size column in Vimeo videos admin table
-* Added metadata caching functionality.
+- Added metadata caching functionality.
 The plugin now caches the duration, size, dimensions of a video.
 Useful for future development.
-* Added a lot of improvements to the logging feature.
+- Added a lot of improvements to the logging feature.
 Logs can be found in uploads/wp-vimeo-videos/debug.log
-* Added dgv_upload_modal_title filter for filtering the Upload modal title
+- Added dgv_upload_modal_title filter for filtering the Upload modal title
-* Added dgv_mce_toolbar_icon_enable filter for enabling or disabling TinyMCE vimeo icon
+- Added dgv_mce_toolbar_icon_enable filter for enabling or disabling TinyMCE vimeo icon
-* Added dgv_mce_toolbar_tooltip filter for filtering the TinyMCE toolbar tooltip
+- Added dgv_mce_toolbar_tooltip filter for filtering the TinyMCE toolbar tooltip
-* Added dgv_mce_toolbar_icon_url filter for filtering the default Vimeo logo icon
+- Added dgv_mce_toolbar_icon_url filter for filtering the default Vimeo logo icon
-* Fixed a bug when the view privacy is 'Only those with link'.
+- Fixed a bug when the view privacy is 'Only those with link'.
 Video links were pointing to wrong link, instead of private video link
-* Renamed dgv_toolbar_title to dgv_mce_toolbar_title.
+- Renamed dgv_toolbar_title to dgv_mce_toolbar_title.
 The filter can be used to change the TinyMCE toolbar title (default: Vimeo).
-Return empty string to remove it
+Return empty string to remove it.
-* Refactored post upload hooks
+- Refactored post upload hooks
-* Link author to its WordPress user profile page in Vimeo videos admin table
+- Link author to its WordPress user profile page in Vimeo videos admin table

-_PRO ONLY:_

-* Added APIs that can be used to integrate chunked progress bar uploads in custom forms
+- Added APIs that can be used to integrate chunked progress bar uploads in custom forms (PRO)
-* Added [dgv_user_uploads user=current allow_delete=1 allow_edit=1] shortcode that lists the current user uploads and allows the logged in user to manage those if the user is owner of the videos
+- Switch input field to textarea for description in front-end upload integrations (PRO)
-* Added diagnostics and error messages if access token doesn't support Interact scope.
+- Added diagnostics and error messages if access token doesn't support Interact scope.
 Interact is required for the for the folders functionality.
-* Switch input field to textarea for description in front-end upload integrations
+(PRO)
-* Added dgv_frontend_after_upload_gravityforms action triggered after front-end upload using GravityFroms
+- Added dgv_frontend_after_upload_gravityforms action triggered after front-end upload using GravityFroms (PRO)
-* Added dgv_frontend_after_upload_wpforms action triggered after front-end upload using WPForms
+- Added dgv_frontend_after_upload_wpforms action triggered after front-end upload using WPForms (PRO)
-* Fixed problem with the chunked progress-bar front-end upload in GravityForms.
+- Fixed problem with the chunked upload in GravityForms.(PRO)
+- Fixed problem with the styling of the chunked upload progress bar (PRO)
-* Revamped product activation system
+- Revamped product activation system (PRO)

+= Version 1.6.1 =

+* Fix chunked uploads problem in WPForms/GravityForms implementations.

 = Version 1.6.0 =

+* Added WPForms integration
+* Added chunked upload support through WPForms (See "Modern" theme in Video Uploads for Vimeo field)
+* Added chunked upload support through GravityForms (See "Modern" field)
-* Added TinyMCE / Classic editor support
+* Added progress bar support on the chunked uploads via WPForms/GravityForms
-* General code improvements
+* Improved the codebase, rewrote most of the front-end processing for easier integrations in future
 * Fixed various PHP warnings
 * Improved upload form style
 * Improved public video embed (added black color as background)
 * Disabled ESC key close action on Classic Editor / TinyMCE upload form modal
 * Re-synced pot files

-_PRO ONLY:_

-* Added WPForms integration
-* Added chunked upload support through WPForms (See "Modern" theme in Video Uploads for Vimeo field)
-* Added chunked upload support through GravityForms (See "Modern" field)
-* Added progress bar support on the chunked uploads via WPForms/GravityForms
-* Improved the codebase, rewritten front-end background processing for easier integrations in future
-* Fixed various PHP warnings
-* Added missing text domain on some strings

 = Version 1.5.7 =

-_PRO ONLY:_

 * Add Vimeo Upload support in TutorLMS lesson builder
 * Downgrade Guzzle HTTP client to 6.5.5 to avoid conflicts with other plugins that mostly use version 6.5.5

 = Version 1.5.6 =

+* Added TutorLMS compatibility for the front-end course builder
 * Added missing .map file for the tus-js-client library
 * Updated the version of the-js-client tus and moved into separate folder
-* Added translations/i18n compatibility for the "Filter" dropdown in Vimeo screen
+* Added/Enabled support for the .mts video format in the front-end upload
+* Updated Vimeo library to the latest version
+* Fixed wp_script_is warning
-* Added missing textdomain to some of the strings
+* Added missing text domain on some strings
-* Re-synced the .pot file

-_PRO ONLY:_
+= Version 1.5.5 =

 * Added TutorLMS compatibility
 * Added missing asterisk for required file field in GravityForms Front-end upload
+* Added translations/i18n compatibility for the "Filter" dropdown in Vimeo screen
 * Added option to re-use the upload modal used for TinyMCE for integrations with other plugins.
 Upload modal is now standalone
 * Added default settings import on plugin activation
+* Added missing textdomain to some of the strings
 * Fixed a bug when "Embed domains" is empty, it was making the Video embed privacy as "whitelist", but no whitelisted domains were added
+* Re-synced the .pot file

 = Version 1.5.4 =

-* Added support for WordPress 5.6
-* Added dgv_settings_get filter to allow filtering options
-* Added dgv_shortcode_output filter to allow filtering the shortcodes
-* Improved compatibility with PHP 8

-_PRO ONLY:_

 * Added option to disable View Privacy in Gutenberg upload form
 * Added option to disable View Privacy in TinyMCE upload form
 * Added option to disable View Privacy in other media upload forms
+* Added dgv_shortcode_output filter to allow filtering the shortcode
+* Added dgv_settings_get filter to allow filtering the settings
 * Improved TinyMCE sweetalert compatibility with Tutor LMS
+* Improved compatibility with PHP 8

 = Version 1.5.3 =